 1. Coordinate and administer benefit plans for all employees; monitor regulations and provide guidance, training, and technical assistance related to FMLA and other leave programs; participate in new employee orientation and open enrollment processes; explain and implement benefit plan changes; monitor compliance of benefits program with local, state and federal employment laws, rules and regulations.

-3. Coordinate Flex Plan and retirement plan documents for employees; oversee plan documents and loans; perform annual updates; conduct and attend meetings and training as needed to communicate plan information and update employees on changes.
+6. Coordinate Flex Plan and retirement plan documents for employees; oversee plan documents and loans; perform annual updates; conduct and attend meetings and trainings to communicate plan information and update employees on changes.

-4. Coordinate and oversee FMLA and short and long-term disability programs; conduct and attend meetings and training as needed to communicate program information and update employees on changes.
+7. Coordinate and oversee FMLA and disability programs; conduct and attend meetings and training as needed to communicate program information and update employees on changes.

 QUALIFICATIONS